nemanjan00/rf-basics/pres.md

 Maybe she can amplify it?

 She grabs glass from nearby, connects it to her cauldron and starts demodulating AM, listening to my friend...

+- Sine
+    * Why does sound of constant amplitude not sound
+    * Why sine
+- Frequency
+    * What is frequency
+    * What is wavelength
+- Resonance
+    * What is frequency - naturally likes to vibrate at certain frequency - transfer energy out
+- Modulation
+    * What is it and how to do it
+- Mixing
+    * Downconversion and IQ
+- Digital modulation
+    * OOK
+- Digital demodulation
+    * For example, in case of OOK, just downconvert signal to 0Hz and low pass filter it
+- Spectrum analysis
+    * Demo of RF around us
+- SDR demo for RX
+    * Band pass, downconvert, demodulate, decimate, play
+- SDR demo fot TX
+    * FM radio TX
+- Antennas
+    * Radiation pattern
+    * Measuring and making antennas